sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

      Viśālākṣa-the great-eyed one, is one name of Śiva.
-And Bāhudantin is another name of [Indra.](# "See Dr. M. Winternitz: Geschichte der indischen Litteratur, III Band.
-(Leipzig.
-1922), pp. 507-8 and p.
+And Bāhudantin is another name of Indra.[^68], pp. 507-8 and p.
 508 Note 1.
 Free translation of this Note is given above.")
-In the Matsya Purana, Visalakṣa, Nandin, Indra, Śukra and Bṛhaspati are, all of them, cited as teachers of [Śilpa](# "See Text and Note 25.
-Supra.").
+In the Matsya Purana, Visalakṣa, Nandin, Indra, Śukra and Bṛhaspati are, all of them, cited as teachers of Śilpa[^69].

+[^68]: "See Dr. M. Winternitz: Geschichte der indischen Litteratur, III Band.
+(Leipzig.
+1922

+[^69]: "See Text and Note 25.
+Supra."

   Among them Nandikeśvara or Nandiśvara was also an ancient teacher of Kāmāsastra.
-Besides, this there is one Nandi-kesvara who was the author of an work on Abhinaya-Abhinaya- darpaṇam, 'the Mirror of [Gestures',](# " Nandikeśvara's Abhinaya-darpanam.
-Edited by Manomohan Ghosh.
-Calcutta Sanskrit Series.
-No. 5.
-(Metropolitan Printing and Publishing House, Ltd. Calcutta, 1934).
+Besides, this there is one Nandi-kesvara who was the author of an work on Abhinaya-Abhinaya- darpaṇam, 'the Mirror of Gestures',[^70].
 For further information regarding Nandi- kesvara, see the present writer (Haridas Mitra's): Sadasiva Worship.
 J.P.A.S.B.
 (New Series).
 Vol. XXIX, 1933.
 App.
 III, see under Nandi. kesvara.")

+[^70]: " Nandikeśvara's Abhinaya-darpanam.
+Edited by Manomohan Ghosh.
+Calcutta Sanskrit Series.
+No. 5.
+(Metropolitan Printing and Publishing House, Ltd. Calcutta, 1934

   'Bṛhaspati is at the same time a teacher of the Lokāyata system, and there is close relationship, between Lokayata and Arthāsāstra.
 From the Mahābhārata, it is learnt, that the Indian Tradition regarded Bṛhaspati as the Founder of the Arthāsāstra.
-This old Arthāsāstra of Bṛhaspati, alas, is preserved to us only in a version strongly altered and mixed-up with modern [elements."](# " M. Winternitz: Geschichte der indischen Litteratur, Band III, p.
-508. (The above passage has been rendered freely into English, from this book, by the present writer.")
+This old Arthāsāstra of Bṛhaspati, alas, is preserved to us only in a version strongly altered and mixed-up with modern elements."[^71]

 The
-[Śukranīti](# " M. Winternitz: Op. cit., p.
-532 (Free Translation).
+Śukranīti[^72].
 Besides the edition of sukranti of G. Oppert (Madras, 1882) there is also on of jivananda Vidyasagara (calcutta, 1882) and several indian prints Ed.by B.K.
 Sarkar (New York, 1915); Eng.
 Transl., by the same (Allahabad) onthe Sukraniti, B. K. Sarkar based The Positive Background of Hindu Sociology I, II (The Sacred Books of the Hindus, Allahabad)") i. e., the Textbook on Politics written by Śukra or Uśanas is a work of quite recent times, if we do not call

+[^71]: " M. Winternitz: Geschichte der indischen Litteratur, Band III, p.
+508. (The above passage has been rendered freely into English, from this book, by the present writer."

+[^72]: " M. Winternitz: Op. cit., p.
+532 (Free Translation

 it, a forgery.
 Whether the remnants of an old Arthaśāstra have been preserved in the Śukraniti or not must be investigated first.'
-The Śukranīti in an older form may be anterior to the Matsya-P., which mentions Śukracārya, as one of the eighteen authorities of architecture-[Vāstuśāstropadeśakas](# " Matsya-Puranam, (Anandüśram Ed., 1907), chap.
+The Śukranīti in an older form may be anterior to the Matsya-P., which mentions Śukracārya, as one of the eighteen authorities of architecture-Vāstuśāstropadeśakas[^73], chap.
 252. See Note 25. supra."), The Śukranīti deals with architecture and sculpture in chapter IV, sections 4 and 6.
-There are frequent and casual references to both these subjects in other portions of the treatise as [well.](# " P. K. Acharya: A Dictionary of Hindu Arch., p.
-799; also see Sukraniti Text; and the Engl.
-Transl. by B. K. Sarkar.")
+There are frequent and casual references to both these subjects in other portions of the treatise as well.[^74]

+[^73]: " Matsya-Puranam, (Anandüśram Ed., 1907

       'Varāhamihira's Bṛhatsaṃhitā is one of the most important works of the Indian literature.
 It is a principal work on natural Astrology.
 As this subject is of importance in all departments of life, all the varied branches of the public and the private. life have been treated in the work.
-Hence it partakes to some extent of an encyclopaedic character and is concerned with numerous other arts and [sciences'.](# "M. Winternitz: Geschichte III, p.
-567. Brhatsamhita :-Ed. by H. Kern (Bibliotheca Indica); Ed. by Mm.
+Hence it partakes to some extent of an encyclopaedic character and is concerned with numerous other arts and sciences'.[^75]; Ed. by Mm.
 Sudhakara Dvivedin with the Commentary of Bhattotpala (Vizianagram Sanskrit Series); Transl. for the greater part by H. Kern.
 JRAS.
 (1870-75).
 Complete Translation by Chidambaram Iyer (Madura, 1884).")

+[^74]: " P. K. Acharya: A Dictionary of Hindu Arch., p.
+799; also see Sukraniti Text; and the Engl.
+Transl. by B. K. Sarkar."

+[^75]: "M. Winternitz: Geschichte III, p.
+567. Brhatsamhita :-Ed. by H. Kern (Bibliotheca Indica

         Thus the Bṛhatsaṃhita, usually classed under the astro- nomical and astrological treatises, is but a semi-Purāṇa, dealing, as it does, with heterogeneous subjects like the Purāṇas themselves. ...In this treatise there are but five chapters devoted to both architecture and sculpture.
 But the subjects have been treated with a master hand....Quite consistently with his sense of proportion Varāhamihira devotes only one chapter to sculpture, in which details of images are described in a scientific manner which is-